HINDPETRO - Investment Analysis: Buy Signal or Bull Trap?

 🏭 Industry

-- Oil & gas sector benefits from rising energy demand and government support.
+- Oil & gas sector benefits from rising energy demand but remains cyclical.

 🔎 Conclusion